-- DO NOT use the instrument for any application other than calibration work.
+- •DO NOT use the instrument for any application other than calibration work.
 The instrument was designed for temperature calibration.
-Any other use of the unit may cause unknown hazards to the user. - DO NOT use the unit in environments other than those listed in the user's guide. - DO NOT overfill the bath.
+Any other use of the instrument may cause unknown hazards to the user. - DO NOT use the instrument in environments other than those listed in the user's guide. - •DO NOT overfill the bath.
 Overflowing extremely cold or hot fluid may be harmful to the operator.
-See Section 5.3, Bath Preparation and Filling, for specific instructions. - Follow all safety guidelines listed in the user's manual. - Calibration Equipment should only be used by Trained Personnel. - If this equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired. - Before initial use, or after transport, or after storage in humid or semi-humid environments, or anytime the instrument has not been energized for more than 10 days, the instrument needs to be energized for a "dry-out"
+See Section 4.3, Bath Preparation and Filling, for specific instructions. - •Follow all safety guidelines listed in the user's manual. - Calibration Equipment should only be used by Trained Personnel. - If this equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired.

-period of 2 hours before it can be assumed to meet all of the safety requirements of the IEC 1010-1.
-If the product is wet or has been in a wet environment, take necessary measures to remove moisture prior to applying power such as storage in a low humidity temperature chamber operating at 50 degree centigrade for 4 hours or more.
+- •Before initial use, or after transport, or after storage in humid or semi-humid environments, or anytime the instrument has not been energized for more than 10 days, the instrument needs to be energized for a "dry-out" period of 2 hours before it can be assumed to meet all of the safety requirements of the IEC 1010-1.
+If the product is wet or has been in a wet environment, take necessary measures to remove moisture prior to applying power such as storage in a low humidity temperature chamber operating at 50 °C for 4 hours or more. - •Overhead clearance is required.

-- DO NOT operate high temperature baths (500°C) near flammable materials.
-Extreme temperatures could ignite the flammable material. - Overhead clearance is required.
 Do not place the instrument under a cabinet or other structure.
-Always leave enough clearance to allow for safe and easy insertion and removal of probes. - The instrument is intended for indoor use only.
+Always leave enough clearance to allow for safe and easy insertion and removal of probes. - •The instrument is intended for indoor use only. - •The bath is a precision instrument.
+Although it has been designed for optimum durability and trouble free operation, it must be handled with care.
+Position the bath before the tank is filled with fluid by rolling it into place.
+DO NOT attempt to lift the bath.
+DO NOT move a bath filled with fluid.